Everest Base Camp Trekking cost and Itinerary

 Most Asked Questions by Travellers

 The most popular way of getting to Lukla is by air.
 You can take a domestic flight from Kathmandu to Lukla, which takes around 30 minutes.
-Alternatively, you can fly from Manthali Airport, Ramechhap, or a helicopter ride to Lukla.
+Alternatively, you can fly from Manthali Airport, Ramechhap, or take a helicopter ride to Lukla.

 The Everest Base Camp Trek usually takes 12 to 14 days to complete.
 However, trekkers can shorten or extend the trek according to their preferences.
 When curating the itinerary for EBC, trekkers must consider acclimatization and rest days.